jyarb-keptn/keptn-in-a-box/README.md

 less +F /tmp/install.log
 ```

-Be patient, the deployment process will average ~20 min.
+Be patient, the deployment process will average ~20 to ~30 min.

 Now you can get the URL for your KIAB homepage.